Back surgery. It’s an option some choose for back pain relief. About 50% of them report relief at one year

 protocol that is founded on evidence-based research with documented clinical

 outcomes of alleviating and controlling back pain.
-It satisfies Colorado Springs back pain patients seeking relief.
+It fulfills Colorado Springs back pain patients’ desire for

 The Chiropractic TRUhealthDR presents it to their Colorado Springs back pain patients